Pauline Murdock Wildlife Management Area

 See All

-This wildlife area is 68.5 acres of forest, with areas of river and flood plains.
+This Wildlife Management Area (WMA) is 68.5 acres of forest, with areas of river and flood plains.
 It consists of seven different ecological habitats: red maple-hardwood swamp, hemlock-hardwood swamp, successional old field, northern white cedar rocky summit, hemlock-northern hardwood forest, pine-northern hardwood forest, and successional northern hardwood forest.
+In 1974, the property was received by the state as a gift from Mr. Robert B. Murdock, in memory of his wife Pauline.

 How to get there